Ficodes/ngsi-entity2poi-nunjucks-operator/src/doc/userguide.md

     ]
 }
 ```
+The default property is the result returned in the event that none of the rules is met.
+If the object does not contain the property "availableSpotNumber", stop all other conditions and return success value.
+The name and the "conditions.all.params.property" must be have the same value.

-Example to define template property:
+**Example to define template property:**
 ```json
 {
   'infoWindow': '{%OffStreetParking.html%}'
 }
 ```

-Complete example for offStreetParking:
+**Complete example for offStreetParking:**
 ```json
 {
     'id': 'id',